Bohdan Paczyński

-Bohdan Paczyński or Bohdan Paczynski (8 February 1940 – 19 April 2007) was a Polish astronomer notable in the theory of the stellar evolution, accretion discs, and gamma ray bursts.
+Bohdan Paczyński or Bohdan Paczynski (8 February 1940 – 19 April 2007) was a Polish astronomer notable for his theories and work in the fields of stellar evolution, accretion discs, and gamma ray bursts.
+He is the recipient of the Eddington Medal (1987), the Henry Draper Medal (1997), the Gold Medal of the Royal Astronomical Society (1999), and the Order of Polonia Restituta (2007).

-Life
+Life and career

 Paczyński was born on 8 February 1940 in Vilnius, Lithuania, to a lawyer and a teacher of Polish literature.
 In 1945 his family chose to leave for Poland and settled in Kraków, and then in 1949 in Warsaw.
 At the age of 18, Paczyński published his first scientific article in Acta Astronomica.
 Between 1959 and 1962 he studied astronomy at the University of Warsaw.
 Two years later he received a doctorate under the tutelage of Stefan Piotrowski and Włodzimierz Zonn.

 In 1962 Paczyński became a member of the Centre of Astronomy of the Polish Academy of Sciences, where he continued to work for nearly 20 years.
 In 1974 he received habilitation and in 1979 became a professor.
 Thanks to his works on theoretical astronomy, at the age of 36 he became the youngest member of the Polish Academy of Sciences.

 In 1981 Paczyński visited the United States, where he gave a series of lectures at Caltech to former interns at his Warsaw-based institute.
 After the introduction of the Martial Law in Poland he decided to stay abroad.
 He was the Lyman Spitzer Jr. Professor of Astrophysics at Princeton University.

 Paczyński was the initiator of time-domain sky surveys: Optical Gravitational Lensing Experiment (OGLE, led by Andrzej Udalski of Warsaw University Observatory) and All Sky Automated Survey (ASAS, created together with Grzegorz Pojmański).

 His new methods of discovering cosmic objects and measuring their mass by using gravitational lenses gained him international recognition, and he is acknowledged for coining the term microlensing.
 He was also an early proponent of the idea that gamma-ray bursts are at cosmological distances.

+In 1997, Paczyński hypothesized that hypernovae were supernovae from rapidly spinning stars.

 His research concentrated on stellar evolution, gravitational lensing and gravitational microlensing, variable stars, gamma-ray bursts, and galactic structure.

 In 1999, he became the first astronomer to receive all three major awards of the Royal Astronomical Society, by winning the Gold Medal, having won the Eddington Medal in 1987 and the George Darwin Lectureship in 1995.

 He was honoured with the title of doctor honoris causa by Wrocław University in Poland (on June 29, 2005) and Nicolaus Copernicus University in Toruń in Poland (on September 22, 2006).